ibm-cloud-docs/power-iaas/working-with-VSI-console.md

 4. Click **VM actions** in the Virtual server details page and select **Open console** from the drop-down list.
 The VSI console opens in a new browser window.
 Ensure that your browser settings allow pop-up windows.

-  When you open the console for an IBM i-based {{site.data.keyword.powerSys_notm}} instance through the IBM Cloud UI, the Console Setting dialog is displayed.
+  When you open the console for an IBM i-based {{site.data.keyword.powerSys_notm}} instance through the IBM Cloud GUI, the Console Setting dialog is displayed.
 You can optionally select a language other than English and click **Open console** to open the VSI console.
 To change the language, see [Changing the VSI console language](#changing-vsi-console-lang).
   {: note}

 To open the VSI console of a {{site.data.keyword.powerSys_notm}} instance by using the IBM Cloud CLI, complete the following steps: